• Art Magazine

 Three-phase track spotlights have established themselves as the standard solution for professional gallery lighting.
 These systems offer the greatest flexibility because:

-• are individually adjustable and can be regulated differently.
+• They are individually adjustable and can be regulated differently.

-• They are ideal for both accent and general lighting.
+• They are ideally suited for both accent and general lighting.

-Track systems are particularly useful for changing exhibitions, as the spotlights can be easily repositioned.
-This allows each exhibit to be optimally presented while maintaining pleasant ambient lighting.
+Track lighting systems are particularly useful for changing exhibitions, as the spotlights can be easily repositioned.
+This makes it possible to present each exhibit optimally while also ensuring pleasant ambient lighting.

 Reflector lights for targeted accents

-Reflector luminaires provide focused light and are ideal for accent lighting in galleries.
+Reflector lights offer focused light and are ideal for accent lighting in galleries.
 Modern LED reflectors replace traditional halogen lamps and consume up to 90% less energy.

 A key advantage of LED reflectors is their long lifespan of 15,000 to 30,000 hours, which is 10 to 15 times longer than that of a conventional halogen lamp.
 Furthermore, they generate significantly less heat, which is very beneficial for delicate works of art.